1feres1/pynmranalysis/Readme.md

 #fit the model to data
 pca.fit(spectrum)
 ```
-The score plot is the projection of samples in the dataset in lower dimension space of the first 2 components of the  ?????????????????????????
+The score plot is the projection of samples in the dataset in lower dimension space of the first 2 components of the model

 ``` python
 pca.score_plot()